 - One large vessel.
 Again, many couples prefer glass vessels so that pouring the sand is visible.

 - A table.
 You are free to place this anywhere within your venue.
-However, you may want to put it closer to the audience so they can watch the wedding sand ceremony clearly.
+However, you may want to put it closer to the audience so they can hear the unity sand ceremony script clearly.
 Likewise, you can decorate this table with fabric.

 Within the timeline of a typical wedding, the wedding sand ceremony usually takes place after the exchange of rings.
 However, you are free to place the ceremony wherever is convenient for you and your officiant.